ministryofjustice/moj-job-descriptions/software-development-roles/development-operations/lead-devops.md

 -   User focus - Identifies and engages with users or stakeholders to collate user needs evidence and understands and defines research which fits user needs.
 Able to use quantitative and qualitative data about users to turn user focus into outcomes.
 - Willingness to be assessed against [the requirements](https://www.gov.uk/government/publications/united-kingdom-security-vetting-clearance-levels/national-security-vetting-clearance-levels) for BPSS clearance

-### Desirable:

--   Availability and capacity management - Manages the service components to ensure they meet business needs and performance targets.

--   Information security - Has an appreciation of information security, designing solutions and services with security controls embedded, specifically engineered as mitigation against security threats as core part of the solutions and services.

--   Prototyping - Sees prototyping as a team activity, actively soliciting prototypes and testing with others.
-Establishes design patterns and iterates them.
-Knows a variety of methods of prototyping and chooses the most appropriate ones.

 ## Benefits